 - Verify if the rates are generated as per the policy plan and structure.

 - Verify if the policy generated in the Agent system is automatically available in the quoting system.

-- Verify if the Policy amendment is processed successfully.
+- Verify if the Policy amendment was processed successfully.

-- Verify the In force Coverage on the policy.
+- Verify the Force Coverage on the policy.

 - Verify if the Policy can be searched using the Policy number or the Policy Name.

-- Verify if Policy renewal is processed successfully as per the customer’s request.
+- Verify if Policy renewal was processed successfully as per the customer’s request.

-- Verify if the Proposal is generated successfully for the associated policy plans and sent to the policyholder.
+- Verify if the Proposal has been generated successfully for the associated policy plans and sent to the policyholder.

-- Verify if the claim is processed successfully.
+- Verify if the claim was processed successfully.

 - Verify if the Policy effective date is updated by adding a new plan.